Make a Natural Home Remedy to Fix Strained Vocal Cords Apple Cider Vinegar vs Onion Syrup vs Salt ... and 13 more

 - 2Add a pinch of salt, then mix well.

-- 3Pour the mixture onto a cup of warm water.
+- 3Pour the mixture into a cup of warm water.

 - 4Use it as a gargling solution to relieve itchiness and pain in the throat.